-Annually the SC State Library is invoiced for energy "surcharges" and each year the charges become more and more oppressive.
+The SC State Library is invoiced annually for energy "surcharges" and each year the charges become more and more oppressive.
 SCSL must maintain adequate 24/7 environmental controls to ensure preservation of collections and to protect critical network equipment housed in both buildings.
 Already functioning with an operating budget of less than 2% of the Agency's overall budget, SCSL cannot possibly pay the recurring annual energy "surcharge" imposed on state agencies by the General Services Division of the SC Budget and Control Board.
-We have requested statements detailing the amount of energy usage, but have not been provided with any to date; thus the charges cannot be verified by our own internal finance team.
+We will be unable to pay these charges again this year.